Australia PM vows to continue hunt for missing Malaysia plane

 "If you compare this to Air France Flight 447, we had much better positional information of where that aircraft went into the water," U.S. Navy Captain Mark Matthews said on Sunday , referring to a plane that crashed in 2009 near Brazil and which took more than two years to find.

-That equipment cannot be used until "conclusive visual evidence" of debris is found, U.S. Navy spokesman Commander William Marks told CBS's "Face the Nation" program.
+That equipment cannot be used until "conclusive visual evidence" of debris is found, U.S. Navy spokesman Commander William Marks told CBS's "Face the Nation" programme.

 If no location is found, searchers would have to use sonar to methodically map the bottom of the ocean, he said.
 "That is an incredibly long process to go through.
 It is possible, but it could take quite a while," he said.